 Instead of setting goals, how about being open to new possibilities?
 Recognizing and acting on new opportunities is one of the most important characteristics of those who live successful and satisfying lives.
 Whether a person is following a well-defined path toward their desire outcome or they find their destiny evolving from a series of fortuitous events, the act of recognizing and acting on new opportunities usually plays a major role.

-For example, your co-worker mentions he’s going to start flying lessons next month–and you wonder . . .
+For example, your co-worker mentions he’s going to start flying lessons next month, and you wonder . . .
 “I’ve always thought it might be fun to learn how to fly.
 Taking the course with a buddy would make the experience more fun.
 And if I had a pilot’s license, what might that lead to?
 Who might I meet that could have a positive impact on my life?”

 Or let’s say your boss tells you about a new position opening up in San Diego.
 You know housing will be three times as expensive as your home in Phoenix.
 And the traffic?
-You’ve been there enough times to know how the rush hour turns the freeways into parking lots.
+You’ve been there enough times to know that the rush hour turns the freeways into parking lots.
 Your boss assures you that you don’t have to take the promotion.
 It’s strictly up to you.
 You’re ready to reject the new position immediately.
 But what if you reconsidered the move from the standpoint of how it could change your life for the better?
 What might happen in San Diego?
 What new opportunities might be waiting there?

 Keep in mind that many life-changing opportunities arrive in disguise.
 Seemingly unrelated to our goals, we dismiss them as distractions, diversions that appear to be a detour from what we believe to be the most direct route to success.
 The result?
-We ignore them in favor of continuing on a single path destined to failure.
+We ignore them in favor of continuing on a single path – one destined to failure.

 The key is to always be open to a Plan B. We often chart a single course to our dreams—one way of getting there.
 And when that doesn’t work . . . we quit.
-In reality, the more ways you have of getting to your destination, the greater chances of your arrival.
+In reality, the more ways you have of getting to your destination, the greater the chances of your arrival.
 So this year, try something different.
-Forget the goal setting session and instead, commit to being more aware of new possibilities.
+Forget the goal-setting session and instead, commit to being more aware of new possibilities.
 And when they arrive, ask yourself if this new choice might be just the opportunity you’ve been waiting for.